Länsimetro: Controversy and alternatives

-Now that construction of the Länsimetro has commenced, all these alternatives have become moot.

 Cost

-Preliminary plans, made in 2000 and 2001, cited the cost of building the infrastructure for the metro extension to Matinkylä to be about €400 million.
-When the Espoo city council decided on construction of the metro in 2004, the estimated cost was €452 million.
+Preliminary plans, made in 2000 and 2001, estimated the cost of building the infrastructure for the metro extension to Matinkylä to be about €400 million.
+When Espoo city council decided on construction of the metro in 2004, the estimated cost was €452 million.
 In September 2007, the estimated cost of the Länsimetro was at least €530 million.
-In December 2007, Olavi Louko estimated that the cost will rise to at least €600 million.
-According to Louko, the cost of the excavation work has risen a third more than that of other ground construction work, due to security requirements and to the increase in simultaneous excavation work elsewhere, including the construction of the Kehärata (Ring Rail Line) in nearby Vantaa.
+In December 2007, Olavi Louko estimated that the cost would rise to at least €600 million.
+According to Louko, the cost of the excavation work had risen a third more than that of other ground construction work, due to security requirements and the increase in simultaneous excavation work elsewhere, including the construction of the Kehärata (Ring Rail Line) in nearby Vantaa.

 By January 2008, the estimated cost had risen to over €800 million, and by February 2014, to about €1 billion.

 Route

 A metro line extension was accepted as a basis for further planning in 2000.
 The locations of the stations were confirmed by the cities of Espoo and Helsinki in June 2007.
 The extension runs underground for its entire length.
 The stations are:

 The Ruoholahti–Matinkylä section (the first three stations in Helsinki, the others in Espoo; Swedish station names in brackets):